-The Master of Arts in Foreign Language Teaching Program (MAFLT) accepts applications at any time; admissions decisions are made three times a year, though you can begin your application at any time.
-If you have decided to apply to the program, we recommend that you begin your application before you begin ordering transcripts or requesting recommendation letters at least 3 weeks before the deadline.
+The Foreign Language Teaching MA Program (MAFLT) and FLT Certificate program have the same admissions deadlines three times a year, though you can begin your application at any time.
+If you have decided to apply to the program, we recommend that you get started with your application early, before you begin ordering transcripts or requesting recommendation letters at least 3 weeks before the deadline.
 Let us know when you have started your application!
 Email: firstname.lastname@example.org.